 Turn right and follow the road as it makes a sharp left turn.
-Go through the farm gate (often open) and when the metalled track veers slighty left, continue straight on a green track (waymarked) and pass through another gate (also often open).
+Go through the farm gate (often open) and when the metalled track veers slightly left, continue straight on a green track (waymarked) and pass through another gate (also often open).
 At the next farm gate, take the footpath to the right through a small section of wood.
 Shortly go through a gate and turn slightly left.
 [From this point the route is permissive rather than following the precise line of the right of way].
 Cross the field keeping the fence to the left.
 The bottom of this field can be very muddy even in dry weather so be prepared to skirt around the worst of it.
 Pass Godminster Manor on the left.

 In the far-left corner of the field go through a gate and turn right along a track.
 The track passes through a hedge and gate [at which point it re-joins the right of way].
 Continue gently downhill to another gate.
 After going through the gate turn left across the field, heading at right angles to the fence behind and passing to the left of a water trough.
-Find the new gate some metres to the left of a field gate.
+Find a pedestrian gate some metres to the left of a field gate.
 Taking great care cross the busy A359 to a kissing gate directly opposite.
 Pick a way down the very steep slope towards the obvious gate and house beneath.
 Go through the gate then two more gates beside the house, onto the lane and straight up the lane immediately opposite heading for the church.
 (If exploring the church note that there is a convenient WC.).